ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 .. todo::

-   Need a consistent way to describe (1) the screen capture/grab, (2) the interface that uses the screen capture, and (3) the selected regions.
+   * Need a consistent way to describe (1) the screen capture/grab, (2) the interface that uses the screen capture, (3) the selected regions, (4) the element tree, (5) elements in the tree, and (5) object types.
 Put them in the Glossary.